All You Need To Know About Winter Tires

 3- Do Your Research

 There are a lot of tire varieties out there.
-You can feel more informed and in control if you complete online research and know exactly what you want.
+You will be more informed and confident in your decision with a little online research to familiarize yourself with what you want.

-You can bring that research to our local Chevrolet dealership where we can help provide recommendations and advice.
+You can bring that research to our Parts & Service departments where we can provide recommendations and advice.
 Or if you know what you want, our dealership is an excellent place to purchase your tires and have them installed by our service experts.

 4- Keep up With Winter Tire Maintenance